SwiftSage/SwiftSage/README.md

 The logs will be saved and the scripts for showing results and doing analysis are in the `analysis` folder.

-Specifically, if you'd like to test the pipeline:
+Specifically, if you'd like to test the pipeline or debug a particular task and var:

 ```bash
 CUDA_VISIBLE_DEVICES=7 python eval_agent_fast_slow.py \